bkw777/NODE_DATAPAC/README.md

 Install [dl2](https://github.com/bkw777/dl2)
 Then: `$ dl -v -b RAM100.DO`

-Then run it to format the device and copy RAMDSK.CO to it as the first file written to it.
+Then run RAMDSK to format the device and copy RAMDSK.CO to it as the first file.
-In order for RBOOT or NBOOT to work, RAMxxx.CO must be the first file on bank0.
+In order for RBOOT or NBOOT to work, `RAMxxx.CO` must be the first file on bank0.

-Another option for mac/linux, [pdd.sh](https://github.com/bkw777/pdd.sh) also has a bootstrap function and does not require you to compile anything.

 Once you have RAMDSK installed, if you save a copy to the RAMPAC as the very first file after a fresh format, then in the future you can re-install RAMDSK from the RAMPAC itself after a cold reset without needing another computer or TPDD drive by manually typing in a short BASIC program.